cloudmesh-community/sp19-222-92/project-report/report.md

 | Gaussian Naive Bayes         | .73                 | .63                |
 | SVM                          | .58                 | .63                |

-:wave: maybe a table to summarize these results

 :o: caotion missing, captions are above table